FIWARE-TMForum/Accounting-Proxy/README.md

 }
 ```

-* `config.database`: database configuration used by the proxy.
+* `config.database`: Database configuration.
- - `type`: database type.
-Two possible options: `./db` (sqlite database) or `./db_Redis` (redis database).
+ - `type`: Database type.
+Two possible options: `./lib/db/db` (sqlite database) or `./lib/db/db_Redis` (redis database).
- - `name`: database name.
+ - `name`: Database name.
 If the database type select is redis, then this field select the database (0 to 14; 15 is reserved for testing).
- - `redis_host`: redis database host.
+ - `redis_host`: Redis database host (Only needed for redis database).
- - `redis_port`: redis database port.
+ - `redis_port`: Redis database port (Only needed for redis database).
 ```
 {
-	type: './db',
+	type: './lib/db/db_Redis',
-    name: 'accountingDB.sqlite',
+    name: 5,
     redis_host: 'localhost',
     redis_port: 6379
 }
 ```

-* `config.modules`:  an array of supported accounting modules for accounting in different ways.
+* `config.modules`:  Array of supported accounting modules for accounting different data.
 Possible options are:
-	- `call`: accounting incremented in one unit each time the user send a request.
+	- `call`: Accounts the number of calls to the protected service
-	- `megabyte`: count the response amount of data  (in megabytes) and add to the actual accounting.
+	- `megabyte`: Accounts the amount of data (in megabytes) send of read from the protected service.
-	- `millisecond`: count the request duration (in milliseconds) between the request sending and the response receiving from the service.
+	- `millisecond`: Accounts the requests duration (in milliseconds).
+In particular, the time between the request is sent to the service and the response is received
 ```
 {
 	accounting: [ 'call', 'megabyte', 'millisecond']
 }
 ```
-Other accounting modules can be implemented and added here (see  [Accounting module](#accountingmodule) ).
+Other accounting modules can be implemented and included in the proxy (see  [Accounting module](#accountingmodule) ).

-* `config.usageAPI`: the information of the usage management API where the usage specifications and the accounting information will be snet.
+* `config.usageAPI`: Information of the usage management API where the usage specifications and the accounting information will be sent.
 	- `host`: API host.
 	- `port`: API port.
-	- `path`: path for the usage management API.
+	- `path`: Path for the usage management API.
-	- `schedule`: defines the daemon service schedule to notify the usage accounting info.
+	- `schedule`: Daemon service schedule to notify the usage accounting info.
 The format is similar to the cron tab format:  "MINUTE HOUR DAY_OF_MONTH MONTH_OF_YEAR DAY_OF_WEEK YEAR (optional)".
 By the default, the usage notifications will be sent every day at 00:00.
 ```
 {
 	host: 'localhost',